lechnerc77/AzureFuncPurchaseOrderCheckDemo/README.md

 ```

 ## Demo Setup
 The amount of the timeout is set via the environment parameter `timeoutInMilliseconds`.
-The activity function `PurchaseOrderCustomerDunningDataActivity` cnatins a sleep functionality that waits 10 seconds until it issues the HTTP call.
-By tuning the environemnt parameter you can play around with the racing condition.
+The activity function `PurchaseOrderCustomerDunningDataActivity` contains a sleep functionality that waits 10 seconds until it issues the HTTP call.
+By tuning the environemnt parameter you can play around with this racing condition.

 ## Local Setting
 If you want to develop locally, you need to create a local.settings.json file.
 You find a template in my [gist](https://gist.github.com/lechnerc77/2da9c96d902cc554ce8250f202cb7f5b)

+## Updates
+### 03/22/2020
+* Tested with Function runtime V3 (nodeJS 12 LTS) and Durable Extension 2.2.0
+* Added file `RESTcalls.http`.
+This way you can use the [REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) of Visual Studio Code to issue the calls